enr/grails-inviter/README.md

 To add a new provider, simply create a service with a name `${provider}InviterService` implementing needed methods: look at FacebookInviterService and TestInviterService for examples of a service using email and one using custom API.

+The plugin expects to find a png image named after the provider (put it in the application `web-app/images` dir).

-See DemoInviterService in the test app to see an actual implementation.
+See `DemoInviterService` in the test app to see an actual implementation.

 Configuration